Chicken and Dumplings

 I was in a major cooking rut over the holidays.
 This is pretty common for me.
 Maybe it’s all of the sugar, the alcohol, and the decadent foods I consume over the holidays.
 During this season, I am just way too tired/lazy/hungover to cook a decent meal for myself.

 I try to eat a balance meal, but I ONLY crave comfort foods in the winter.
 That’s not an exaggeration.
 If I can help it, I wouldn’t touch any raw vegetables or fruits.
 I like things simmered, soft, and piping hot.
-And this Chicken and Dumplings totally fit the bill.
-I’ve adapted the recipe to make it gluten-free and dairy-free.
+And Chicken and Dumplings totally fit the bill.

 I have made chicken noodle soup from scratch many times, but never chicken and dumplings.
 And I was happy to find the preparation almost identical – excepting the dumplings.
 Although it may be a tad bit time-consuming and tedious, it’s not difficult to make.
 Especially if you are cooking for two, as I usually do.
 If so, you can make this last up to 3 meals.
-You just need to replace some of the stock with some store-bought (or homemade) stock.
+You just need to add some more stock when reheating the dish.
 It is SO worth it.

 The complete recipe will be at the bottom of the page as usual.
 But here is a very brief version of the it with photos.
 I hope the photos help.